Jimmy549/Timu/README.md

 # Timu
-This is a E-Commerce website for my project
+This is an E-Commerce website for my project In MERN Stack
 <br>
 Author-Jameel